-I receive a lot of questions related to what is becoming known as the “Chevy Shake” vibrations on late model Chevrolet, GMC, and Cadillac Trucks and SUV’s.
+I receive a lot of questions related to what is becoming known as the “Chevy Shake” vibrations on late model Chevrolet, GMC, and Cadillac trucks and SUV’s.

 Here is the first video in the series:

 There were many bad parts on these vehicles, but nobody detected them.
 Two very unhappy customers were the result.
-Thousands of dollars were wasted on attempted repairs, many hours of labor were wasted because nobody really knew how to diagnose a vibration problem; they were just guessing!
+Thousands of dollars were wasted on attempted repairs; many hours of labor were wasted because nobody knew how to diagnose a vibration problem; they were guessing!
 The NVH app eliminates the guesswork in vibration diagnosis and guides you step-by-step through the entire diagnostic and repair procedure.
 Get the NVH app today by clicking on the link below.

 THE NVH APP IS HERE!

-Turn your iPhone or iPad (Cellular Model) into an all-in-one Noise, Vibration, and Harshness (NVH) diagnostic tool!
-Purchase our new App to use the internal sensors of your iPhone or iPad (Cellular model) to diagnose automotive and truck vibration problems.
-There are close to 300 individual sources of a vibration on a typical vehicle, the NVH App knows each one of them and can guide you through the entire diagnostic and repair procedures for each one of them.
+Turn your Phone or Tablet into a Vibration diagnostic tool!
+Purchase our new App to use the internal sensors of your Phone or Tablet to diagnose the type of vibration your car or truck is experiencing.
+There are close to 300 individual vibration sources on a typical vehicle; the NVH App knows each one of them and can guide you through the entire diagnostic and repair procedures for each one of them.